smtoner/birdR-listing/README.md

 working with the current My eBird export.
 I think some of the headers and date/time formats have changed.
 I developed the workaround below.

-You’ll need to download the Excel version of the 2019 eBird Taxonomy, available here:
+If you don’t have it, you’ll need to download the Excel version of the 2019 eBird Taxonomy, available here:
 <https://www.birds.cornell.edu/clementschecklist/download/>

 First, these two attached scripts format the 2019 taxonomy properly for